 They’d created a 40mm lens for the CL, to avoid people using the inexpensive little “Summicron-C” or “M-Rokkor” 40mm’s on their M cameras (which didn’t have 40mm framing lines).
 But: they included a 50mm frame line in the CL viewfinder.
-So if you were already an M user: the CL was indeed a cheaper alternative than the M5.
+So if you were already an M2, M3, or M4 user: the CL was indeed a cheaper alternative than the M5.
 A CL body with a 50mm Summicron is a cracker of a little camera.
-So why buy an M5 body, if you already have an M4 or M2?
+So why buy an M5 body, if you already have a 50mm M lens?

 By the time Minolta took over the CL entirely and released the CLE, they’d removed the 50mm frameline.
 Lesson learned, though late in the game.
 Automated point and shoots were exploding, as were the early AF SLRs.
 Leitz fell back on M4’s and killed the M5.
 It’s said that Leica considered dropping the M line entirely and going all-in on their R SLRs… they’d probably have met the fate of other heavy and clunky SLR makers of the day, like Topcon, Alpa, or Exakta.
 Collectible oddities from a dead manufacturer.

 I still like the M5.
 Lots to love.
 The biggish viewfinder, the placement of the controls.
 I’ve always prefered match-needle meters over the later LEDs.
-The wide strap lugs (sideways or normal), the industrial, tractor-factory looks.
+I like the wide strap lugs (sideways or normal).
+The industrial, tractor-factory looks.
 I’ll probably hold onto this one a bit longer than the last.